prestwick/systemlink-migration-sandbox/README.md

 The `--capture` and `--restore` arguments determine the directionality of the migration.
 The `--capture` argument is used when migrating data FROM an existing SystemLink server.
 The `--restore` argument is used when migrating data TO a new SystemLink server.
 At least one of these arguments must be specified and both arguments cannot be used simultaneously.

 ### Specifying services to migrate
 To migrate the data associated with a SystemLink service you must specify the service as an argument.
-Multiple services may be captured or restored by providing multiple arguments; e.g.
+Multiple services may be captured or restored by providing multiple arguments; e.g:

 ```bash
 py systemlinkmigrate.py --capture --tags --opc